 Each Section of the 2010-2011 Charging Policy is listed below.
 Where amendments or changes have been made these are listed under each section.
-Where appropriate, brief narration is provided in italics explaining the reason for the amendment.
+Where appropriate, brief narration is provided in italics explaining the reason for the proposed amendment.

-The Council increased its hourly staff charge-out rates by approximately four percent.
-Administration charges increased to \$64 per hour (excluding GST).
-The hourly rates for more senior staff fall in the \$75-\$110 range (excluding GST) and managers are \$150 per hour (excluding GST).
+The Council is proposing to increase its hourly staff charge-out rates by approximately four percent.
+As proposed, administration charges will increase to \$64 per hour (excluding GST).
+The hourly rates for more senior staff will fall in the \$75-\$110 range (excluding GST) and managers will be \$150 per hour (excluding GST).